OpenAPI

 Using your SDK

-Once you’ve created your SDK, you can publish (opens in a new tab) it for use.
+Once you’ve generated your SDK, you can publish it for use.
 For TypeScript, you can publish it as an npm package.

 A quick, non-production-ready way to see your SDK in action is to copy your SDK folder to a frontend TypeScript project and use it there.